afan0918/afan/README.md

 The project is fork from [Use-Logistic-regression-to-process-data](https://github.com/afan0918/Use-Logistic-regression-to-process-data)(in my repositories).

-### This topic addresses the minimum jdk requirements to run Afan, jdk 15.
+### The minimum jdk requirements to run Afan, jdk 15.

 ## Description